-Another success over the last few years has been the relentless focus on supporting next steps and aspirations of our students.
+The relentless focus on supporting next steps and aspirations of our students has included:

-- An external provider, Mad 4 Life delivering revision techniques to year 11 students. - An externally sourced and independent 1:1 careers adviser working with all year 11 pupils to support in applications next steps. - A virtual career fair was held for all year 11 pupils. - Careers guidance delivered to year 10 by a representative from Teach First. - Two motivational speakers, Stephen Seki and Dan Hargeaves delivering to year 11 and year 9 students. - Support from Bishop Grosseteste University via an online module called, 'First Steps to Study' - Work with 'The Brilliant Club' to raise aspirations and make links with universities. - External businesses and speakers have visited school to promote/discuss/spark interest for future aspirations.
+- An external provider, Mad 4 Life delivering revision techniques to year 11 students. - An externally sourced and independent 1:1 careers adviser working with 11 pupils to support in applications next steps. - A virtual career fair was held for all year 11 pupils. - Careers guidance delivered to year 10 by a representative from Teach First. - Two motivational speakers, Stephen Seki and Dan Hargreaves delivering to year 11 and year 9 students. - External businesses and speakers have visited school to promote/discuss/spark interest for future aspirations.

-As a result of this work, all students in the 2023 Year 11 cohort had applied to college, training or employment by the point at which they left the academy.
+As a result of this work, all students in the 2024 Year 11 cohort had applied to college, training or employment by the point at which they left the academy.

-Moving forward, we know that our attendance needs to continue to be strong to enable our disadvantaged students to access the full curriculum (PPG attendance figures at 2022/23 at 88.2%, compared to national average 85.3%).
+Moving forward, we know that our attendance needs to continue to be strong to enable our disadvantaged students to access the full curriculum (PPG attendance figures at 2023/24 at 88.91%, compared to national average 85.4%).
 We know those students with persistent absence do not benefit from the teaching and learning strategies and academic interventions as they are frequently interrupted or missed.
-Work will also continue on providing an ambitious and inclusive curriculum, which fully supports the development of our disadvantaged students, alongside continuous improvement in teaching and learning.
+Work will also continue providing an ambitious and inclusive curriculum, which fully supports the development of our disadvantaged students, alongside continuous improvement in teaching and learning.